Wilkes-Barre, Pennsylvania: Geography

 According to the U.S. Census Bureau, the city has a total area of 7.2 sqmi, of which 6.8 sqmi is land and 0.3 sqmi, or 4.60%, is water.
 The city is bordered by the Susquehanna River to the west.
 Most of Downtown is located on a wide floodplain.
 Floodwalls were constructed to protect a large percentage of the city.
 The elevation of the downtown area is about 550 ft above sea level.
 As you travel inland, away from the river, the elevation rises.
 Wilkes-Barre Mountain is a physical barrier southeast of the city.

+The contiguous network of 5 cities and more than 40 boroughs all built in a straight line in Northeastern Pennsylvania's urban area act culturally and logistically as one continuous city, so while the city of Wilkes-Barre itself is a smaller town, the larger unofficial city of Scranton/Wilkes-Barre contains nearly half a million residents in roughly 200 square miles.

+Wilkes-Barre is located approximately 63 mi northwest of Allentown, and 113 mi northwest of Philadelphia.
+Wilkes-Barre and the surrounding Wyoming Valley are framed by the Pocono Mountains to the east, the Endless Mountains to the north and west, and the Lehigh Valley to the south.
+The Susquehanna River flows through the center of the valley and defines the northwestern border of the city.

 Neighborhoods

 Wilkes-Barre houses over one dozen neighborhoods: